matousc89/python-http-technologies-courses/README.md

 2. Record short history from the API via for loop with defined sampling (sleep function will be enough, no need to use cron).
 3. Plot the data.
-4. Do something with data (calculate autocorrelation function, remove trend, estimate mean value na standard deviation, try to predict data with any simple model).
+4. Do something with data (calculate autocorrelation function, remove trend, estimate mean value and standard deviation, try to predict data with any simple model).

 #### Task 2

-For this task use HTMLParser of ElementTree XML API.
+For this task use parser of your choice.
 Data can be obtained with Requests library.

-1. Download data from any wiki page (where is enough conent, for example: https://en.wikipedia.org/wiki/Linear_discriminant_analysis)
+1. Download data from any wiki page (it should be there enough conent, for example: https://en.wikipedia.org/wiki/Linear_discriminant_analysis)
 2. Print out the most import paragraphs of wiki page content.
 3. Print out all references - pairs of `href` content (link) and `<a></a>` content (displayed text)
 4. Make some operations with the page content (most important paragraphs) - histogram of used words, count of individual letters, etc.

+The resulting script should work universaly for any Wikipedia page.

 ### Lesson 2